What is AI engineering?

 • Enables better decisions about building custom AI vs. using existing APIs

-• Helps identify where AI adds real value vs. where it's just hype
+• Helps identify where AI adds real value vs. where it's just hype - structured product discovery helps separate genuine AI opportunities from hype-driven feature requests

 • Critical for product leaders evaluating AI opportunities